dreyling/pyBAR/firmware/mmc3_m26_desy/README.md

 - [ ] using QSPI flash for autoamtic bitfile-upload (incl. possible resistor modification of FPGA carrier board)
 - [ ] JTAGging of Mimosa26 (incl. only for one sensor w/o JTAG distr. board)
-- [ ] read-out of Agilent power supply
 - [ ] understanding: Basil hardware layer, yaml configuration and pybar software usage
 - [ ] testing ```testbeam_analysis```